 PwC's partner share of profit is based on a wish to motivate, recognise and reward our partners for their contribution to the development of our business, both as members of integrated teams and as individuals.
 Moreover, we comply with the internationally recognised Code of Ethics for share of profit and evaluation policy.
 Each year, a comprehensive appraisal process is carried out using PwC's values and strategic priorities as the point of departure.
 While a certain element of discretion is exercised when evaluating a partner's performance, PwC's appraisal process also involves an assessment of a partner's target achievement.
 The process is closely monitored by our leadership to ensure that the individual partners receive a fair and reasonable share of profit; furthermore, the total partner share of profit is subject to approval by the Partner Affairs Committee.

-State authorised public accountants who are not shareholders may according to PwC's signing rules sign auditor's reports and other assurance reports on behalf of PwC.
+State authorised public accountants who are not shareholders may, according to PwC's signing rules sign auditor's reports and other assurance reports on behalf of PwC.
 The share of profit of these state authorised public accountants comprises a fixed salary added a bonus determined under the same principles as those of the shareholders.
+Finally, the partners are also assessed in relation to our Recognition and accountability framework (RAF) that reinforces quality behaviours, culture and actions and holds partners etc. accountable for guality outcomes beyond compliance.
+Read more about the RAF later in this report.